Metriplectic relaxation to equilibria

 An alternative reformulation of the equilibrium problem~(\ref{eq:Euler-equilibrium}) is possible, based on a variational principle of the form~(\ref{eq:entropy-principle}).
 For $\fun{H}_0 > 0$ and $s \in C^2(\R)$ satisfying $s''(y) \not= 0$, $y \in \R$, let us consider the problem

 where

-are the entropy and Hamiltonian functions, respectively, with $\phi$ regarded as a function of $\omega$ defined via~(\ref{eq:Poisson-eq}).
+are the entropy and Hamiltonian functions, respectively, with $\phi$ depending on $\omega$ via the Poisson equation~(\ref{eq:Poisson-eq}).
 The condition on the entropy profile $s(y)$ implies that $s'(y)$ is a strictly monotonic function, either decreasing or increasing.
 In general, $s(y)$ will be chosen \emph{ad hoc} and does not necessarily have a physical meaning.
 The Hamiltonian $\fun{H}$ is the kinetic energy of the incompressible fluid, since $|\nabla \phi|^2 = |U|^2$, where $U$ is the flow velocity.

 Problem~(\ref{eq:entropy-principle-2}) in this case reads: Find $(\omega,\lambda)$, such that

 The set $\mathfrak{C}_{\fun{H}_0}$ of constrained critical points, cf.\ Section~\ref{sec:metriplectic}, amounts to